rgnewsroom/rgnewsroom.github.io/_posts/2014-10-03-breaking-news-coveritlive-vs-storify.markdown

 In some instances, embedding a few tweets or Instagram images may be the best route.
 But, if the news is big enough to warrant social media reaction, it's probably big enough to warrant a Storify embed.

-Check out our [social media embedding tips](http://newsroom.registerguard.com/social-media/2014/10/03/when-to-include-social-media.html) for more on what types of
+Check out our [social media embedding tips](http://newsroom.registerguard.com/social-media/2014/10/03/when-to-include-social-media.html) for more on embedding social media.